-The Group generates a significant portion of its business from a limited number of customers.
-As of 30 June 2022, the Group's ten largest customers represented 35% of its revenues (35% as of 30 June 2021).
+The Group is dependent on a limited number of major customers largest customers represented 35% of its revenues (35% as of 30 June 2021).
 The five largest represent 24% of the Group's revenue (24% as of 30 June 2021), and 16% for the three largest (16% as of 30 June 2021).
 Some of the Group's major customers could decide to terminate their contracts, not to partially or totally renew them, or to renew them on terms that are less favourable to the Group.
 This could have a negative impact on its business, financial position and results.
 Moreover, some of the Group's major customers, particularly those located in emerging markets or specialised distributors, could encounter financial difficulties that could result in late payments, unpaid debts or bankruptcy, which could lead to an impairment of receivables and/or the termination of capacity agreements, which could have a negative impact on the Group's business, financial position and results.